-in the splendid backdrop of the Roman Amphitheater
+A Summer under the stars in the splendid backdrop of the Roman Amphitheater

-Oldest Culture Festival in Italy
+Oldest Cultural Festival in Italy

-Even though the organization of the Estate Fiesolana originated in 1947, the city has hosted important theater, opera, ballet and concerts - in this very unique and exclusive environment - since 1911.
-They have done this with an absolute dedication and passion for creating a place where the arts could flourish and be easily accessible to the general public.
+Even though the organization of the Estate Fiesolana originated in 1947, the city has hosted important theater, opera, ballet, and concerts - in this very unique and exclusive environment - since 1911.
+They have done this with absolute dedication and passion for creating a place where the arts could flourish and be easily accessible to the general public.

 Something New in Fiesole

-There's More to Fiesole
+There's More to Fiesole than just #EstateFiesolana

 The Best Way to Enjoy Fiesole?

 This is just a sampling of the events on the program this summer for #EstateFiesolana, yet Fiesole is always open to offer its magical treasures and antique civilizations.
 With so many things to explore and visit, you can easily program an entire day moving from the Etruscans, viewing the remains of their ancient walls, to the Roman epoch and the archeological park filled with remnants of the famous thermal water spa.
 Or you could visit the caves where the stone that built Florence came from (cave di Maiano) or learn more about the convent where Albert Einstein would go for inspiration (convent of San Francesco).

 Last, but absolutely not least of its secrets, you could climb to the top of the hill (Monte Ceceri) where Leonardo da Vinci convinced his apprentice to verify his theories on flight, with just a few consequences like a broken bone (or two).